Dear all,

 Dinesh Divekar

-It is common knowledge that many times people quit their jobs out of sheer frustration.
-They could be frustrated because of overwork, bullying by the seniors, unreasonable targets, politicking at the workplace, marginalization because of caste, creed, religion, etc., groupism, underpayment, unjustified work their stature, and so on.
-However, HR prefers that the real reason be kept under wraps.
+It is common knowledge that many people leave their jobs due to frustration.
+This frustration can stem from overwork, bullying by seniors, unreasonable targets, workplace politics, marginalization due to caste, creed, religion, groupism, underpayment, or unjustified work relative to their stature.
+However, HR often prefers that these real reasons remain undisclosed.

-Against this backdrop, the question arises: why does HR prefer false replies to the truth?
-Is telling lies part of positive thinking?
-Why is telling the truth considered negative thinking?
+Against this backdrop, the question arises: Why does HR prefer false replies over the truth?
+Is telling lies considered part of positive thinking?
+Why is telling the truth viewed as negative thinking?

 Thanks,